telerik/xaml-docs/knowledge-base/kb-gridview-howto-hide-aggregate-results-from-groupheaderrow.md

 ## Description

-By default, when the RadGridView is grouped, the GroupHeaderRow shows the aggregate results of the [AggregateFunctions]({%slug gridview-columns-aggregate-functions%}) defined for all columns.
-This is the default behavior of the __AggregateResultsList__, which resides in the GroupHeaderRow ControlTemplate.
-This article will demonstrate how this behavior can be changed.
+How to hide the aggregate results from the GroupHeaderRow when RadGridView is grouped, and [AggregateFunctions]({%slug gridview-columns-aggregate-functions%}) are defined.

 ## Solution

-1. Handle the __Loaded__ event of the __AggregateResultsList__ through an implicit style.
+1. Handle the __Loaded__ event of the __AggregateResultsList__, which shows the aggregate results in the GroupHeaderRow, through an implicit style.

 	#### __[XAML]__
 	{{region kb-gridview-howto-hide-aggregate-results-from-groupheaderrow-0}}